ATTORNEY FEES IN DISABILITY CASES

 WHAT ARE THE COSTS OF YOUR CLAIM?

-Likewise, we have information you filing an application for SSD benefits in California.
-Find out more about Nevada SSD benefits.
-Also, learn more about Utah SSD benefits.
-We also have more information about California SSD benefits.
+Likewise, learn how to file an application for SSDI and SSI benefits in California.
+Find out about Nevada SSD benefits.
+Also, learn about Utah SSD benefits and California SSD benefits.

-OUR LAW FIRM CAN HELP YOU WIN BENEFITS
+OUR LAW FIRM CAN HELP YOU WIN SSD BENEFITS

 We want to see you win all of your ongoing and past due benefits.
 We also want to let you know that every attorney charges the same amount of money in Social Security cases.
 Therefore, you will spend the same amount of money for an attorney with years of experience as you will on a new attorney.
 As such, you should hire the attorney with the most experience!

 Many law firms claim they practice Social Security law, but it isn’t really true.
-Instead, they dabble in SSD cases.
+Instead, they dabble in SSDI and SSI cases.
 Usually the main focus of their practice is some other area of law, like personal injury.
 Our firm is not like that.
 We are experts in Social Security law.

 If you are curious about your benefits, then we will walk you through your options.
 Our attorneys and staff can help also you apply for your SSDI and SSI benefits.
 We can also appeal a denial of benefits.
-Finally, one of the most important things that we do is collect the medical records that the SSA needs to grant your case.
+Finally, one of the most important things we do is collect your medical records.
+Many times, the SSA needs to see specific records in order to grant your case.
+We work with you to obtain those records.

 HIRE OUR TEAM FOR OUR EXPERT LEGAL EXPERIENCE

-Additionally, if you want to learn more about the lawyers and staff at our law firm, then read our About Us page.
+Learn more about our firm by reading our About Us page.
 There you will find more information about Andria Summers.
-She can help you with your Medicare plan.
+She can help you choose your Medicare advantage plan.
 Also, she has over 20 years of experience with our law firm.

 Dianna Cannon has over 30 years of experience helping clients win benefits.
-She has a license to practice law in multiple states, including Utah and California.
+She has a license to practice law in multiple states, including Utah, Nevada and California.
 Brett Bunkall also has years of legal experience winning SSI and SSD benefits.
 We are experts at what we do.
-You can trust us to help you win your benefits.
+You can trust us to help you win your SSD benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
-Also, we help our clients make sure they are getting all of their benefits, including Medicare and Medicaid benefits.
+Also, we help our clients get Medicare benefits and Medicaid benefits.